Explore the Historical Significance of Pukekura Park in New Plymouth

-• Pukekura Park was established in 1876, envisioned by local lawyer Robert Clinton Hughes, highlighting its long-standing historical significance in New Plymouth.
+• Pukekura Park was established in 1876 as a recreation ground, marking its enduring historical importance in New Plymouth.

 Origins of Pukekura Park